 Today is the day.
-I’m sharing all the amazing “before” and “after” pictures from our latest camper project!
+I’m sharing all the amazing “before” and “after” pictures from our latest RV renovation!
 We started with a 16 foot vintage camper and have slowly upgraded as our family has grown.
-My husband looked at me one day and said “I think I’d like to try an RV instead of a trailer.”
+My husband looked at me one day and said “I think I’d like to try a motorhome instead of a trailer.”
 I knew in that moment that our next adventure was about to begin!
 The adventure of RV ownership brings a lot of challenges and lessons to learn.
-Driving and maintaining an RV is different from pulling a trailer in so many ways.
+Driving and maintaining a motorhome is different from pulling a trailer in so many ways.

 If you missed any of my Insta Stories highlighting the whole renovation process, you can watch them here: 90’s RV Renovation on Instagram

 We found this 1994 Horizon – 29 foot “class C” Motorhome RV on Facebook Marketplace.
 It had 82,000 miles on it when we bought it.
 I used to have great success finding campers on Craigslist, but in recent years, Facebook Marketplace has taken over.
 I love hearing the stories behind campers.
 It’s always interesting to hear what it was previously used for.
 This one was repaired by an older man and then sold to a women with teenage sons who traveled around to music festivals.
 The teenagers would store their kayaks in the camper – hence, a lot of water damage and banged up floor trim.
 The man who owned it before them would travel the country, most frequently to Florida for NASCAR races (the proof was in the bumper stickers!).

 We negotiated and purchased this RV for $3,500.
 We figured we would need to put around $2,000 into it to get it where we wanted it to be.
 After a thorough inspection, here are the areas of concern:

 - Water damage in the front cab-over bed and in the rear ceiling

 - Air ducts were chewed through by mice